 You are ready to roll up your sleeves and take the challenge while you wait for them to drop the unlimited money bag at your feet.
 Wait – that happens right?
-Well, the first part is correct: they want more, but the second that includes the windfall of increased or unlimited marketing budget does not.
+Well, the first part is correct: they want more, but the second includes the windfall of an increased or unlimited marketing budget does not.
 They assume that you can do more, with the same or with less – and you feel stuck.

 This is not unique, nor is it hopeless.
 Marketing automation and a CRM (customer relationship manager) may be your saving grace.
 It is like having a personal assistant and someone to keep you accountable for relaying content and collecting information from your audience so that you can continue to engage and interact with your prospective students.
 It will help you meet them where they are via email and social media with a consistent and constant message to keep them engaged through personalization – all with automation.